Medications and Pregnancy

 • LEF is not recommended for use in pregnancy.

-• It should be stopped 2 years before trying to fall pregnant or a cholestyramine washout is recommended.
+• It should be stopped 2 years before trying to fall pregnant or it is recommended to give a medication (cholestyramine) to washout the LEF.

-• If unplanned pregnancy occurs, LEF should be stopped immediately, cholestyramine washout should be started and a specialist in the field should be seen to discuss the pregnancy.
+• If an unplanned pregnancy occurs, LEF should be stopped immediately, cholestyramine washout should be started and a specialist in the field should be seen.